StatisticalRethinkingJulia/MCMCBenchmarks.jl/README.md

 ## Introduction

-MCMCBenchmarks (WIP) provides a lightweight yet flexible framework for benchmarking MCMC samplers in terms of runtime, convergence metrics and effective sample size.
+MCMCBenchmarks (WIP) provides a lightweight yet flexible framework for benchmarking MCMC samplers in terms of runtime, memory usage, convergence metrics and effective sample size.
 Currently, MCMCBenchmarks provides out of the box support for benchmarking the [No-U-Turn Sampler](http://jmlr.org/papers/volume15/hoffman14a/hoffman14a.pdf) (NUTS) algorithm as instantiated in [CmdStan](https://github.com/StanJulia/CmdStan.jl), [DynamicHMC](https://github.com/tpapp/DynamicHMC.jl) and [AdvancedHMC](https://github.com/TuringLang/AdvancedHMC.jl) via [Turing](https://github.com/TuringLang/Turing.jl).
 However, methods can be extended to acommodate other samplers and test models.

 ## Overview of Features
 - Benchmarking Parameters: vary factors such as sample size, data-generating parameters, prior distributions, and target acceptance rate.
 The use of optional keywords allows other benchmarking parameters to be varied.
-- Plotting: generate and save plots comparing samplers in terms of run time, convergence diagnostics and effective sample size (see below).
+- Plotting: generate and save plots comparing samplers in terms of run time, memory usage, convergence diagnostics and effective sample size (see below).
 - Test Suite: a suite of test models that span a wide range of difficulty.

 ## Test Suite